 - 4.1.1.
-All Boxers, Team Officials, ITOs, R&Js, IBA National Federation staff and management must be members of and affiliated to only on National Federation at any given time and must be entered by their respective National Federation to participate in IBA-owned or sanctioned event, provided that they meet all eligibility criteria listed below and in any applicable regulations (including the IBA Anti- Doping Rules). - 4.1.2.
+All Boxers, Team Officials, ITOs, R&Js, IBA National Federation staff and management must be members of and affiliated to only one National Federation at any given time and must be entered by their respective National Federation to participate in IBA-owned or sanctioned event, provided that they meet all eligibility criteria listed below and in any applicable regulations (including the IBA Anti- Doping Rules). - 4.1.2.
 Notwithstanding the above, refugees may be entered in Competitions without support of their National Federations (as per section 4.2.3.7.8), and IBA may further accept the participation of boxers under the IBA flag without support of any National Federation (notably if a National Federation is suspended).
-In such case, the boxers need to meet all eligibility requirements and shall execute all other documentation to ensure that the boxers are duly bound by all applicable regulation.
+In such case, the boxers need to meet all eligibility requirements and shall execute all other documentation to ensure that the boxers are duly bound by all applicable regulation. - 4.1.3.
+Boxers and Team Officials can be registered in the IBA Database only by their respective National Federations, or by IBA in the case of Boxer competing under the conditions of article 4.1.2.